Subhashhari/Particle_simulator/README.md

 ### Key Features:
 - **Emitters**: Add, configure, and position emitters with customizable properties such as particle spread, direction, and special behaviors (oscillator, pulse, etc.).
 - **Field Points**: Create and manipulate attractive or repulsive field points to influence particle movement dynamically.
-- **Particles**: Define properties like mass, charge, velocity, and lifespan for individual particles, with real-time adjustments.
+- **Particles**: Define properties like mass, charge, and velocity for individual particles, with real-time adjustments.
 - **Environment Controls**: Adjust gravity, simulation speed, and boundary conditions, or observe particle interactions frame by frame.
 - **Preset Management**: Load predefined system setups or save custom configurations for reuse or sharing.